Well, the day has finally arrived. I’m losing my metal work!

-A trick my grandpa, who served in Africa, taught me was that if you are thirsty, and don’t have much water, swill less than a tea spoon of water around your mouth, it moves the saliva and improves the feeling without using any water of note – or in my case swallowing any!!
+A trick my grandpa, who served in Africa, taught me was that if you are thirsty, and don’t have much water, still less than a teaspoon of water around your mouth, it moves the saliva and improves the feeling without using any water of note – or in my case swallowing any!!
 There is a balance to be made about being completely nil by mouth pre-op, its all about making sure your stomach is empty to prevent an aspiration of stomach contents into the lungs during the operation.
-Even chewing gum within 2 hours pre surgery is no no-no, as this too will activate your gastric juices, but a VERY small, VERY FAST swill and spit, you can just about get away with, but there is still a risk to potentially activate the gastric juices.
+Even chewing gum within 2 hours pre-surgery is no-no, as this too will activate your gastric juices, but a VERY small, VERY FAST swill and spit, you can just about get away with, but there is still a risk to potentially activate the gastric juices.

 As is Murphy’s Law, just after I’d swilled my parched mouth, I was told to get changed, as I would be going to theatre shortly.
 So on with the hospital gown, a little more waiting and it was round to the anaesthetic room.

-Finally the medications went in.
+Finally, the medications went in.
 Slightly was less fun this time.
-I dont know what the first medication was, I think it might have been an anti-sickness drug, as I felt really rather dizzy within a moment or two – my eyes were bouncing left and right, quite vividly to me anyway.
+I don’t know what the first medication was, I think it might have been an anti-sickness drug, as I felt really rather dizzy within a moment or two – my eyes were bouncing left and right, quite vividly to me anyway.
 About 30 secs more conversation and the anaesthetic went in.
 Up the arm, slight feeling of cold, before feeling my eyes go heavy and roll back.
-On the original anaesthetic, feeling the chemicals going round my brain was a really experience, didnt have that this time!
+On the original anaesthetic, feeling the chemicals going round my brain was a real experience, I didn’t have that this time!

 Coming round really does feel every so slightly like waking up from actual sleep.
 You are a little groggy, as you come round, but you are somehow aware that you don’t have any control over that ability to come round.
-Normally when you wake up, you can snap to if needed, somehow you KNOW this isn’t possible.
-Thankfully everything return to normal after about 5-10 mins.
-I say everything – hand eye co-ordination remained shot, well more so than usual, for a few more minutes – typing notes was a real issue initially!
+Normally when you wake up, you can snap-to if needed, somehow you KNOW this isn’t possible.
+Thankfully everything returns to normal after about 5-10 mins.
+I say everything – hand-eye co-ordination remained shot, well more so than usual, for a few more minutes – typing notes was a real issue initially!

 Similarly no heavy lifting, or going to the gym for at least 4 weeks, 8 would be better still.
-Thankfully I’m allowed to go on the turbo trainer and Zwift!
+Thankfully I’m allowed to go with the turbo trainer and Zwift!